-Before making a move in a game like chess, a player thinks about what will happen if he or she makes the move.
+Before making a move in chess, a player thinks about what will happen if he or she makes the move.
 The player does not actually make the move, but thinks about it instead.
-No move is made until the player considers several hypothetical moves.
-The player is analyzing options based on cause-effect relationships.
+No move is made until the player considers several hypothetical moves and their consequences.
+That is, the player analyzes options and outcomes.

 We express hypothetical situations with the preterit.
-The past tense verb form expresses distance or remoteness from reality rather than a past time frame.
-Hypothetical, unreal conditional, or irrealis indicates that an action or state-of-being is not a fact.
+This "past tense" verb form expresses distance or remoteness from reality rather than a past time frame.
+Hypothetical, unreal conditional, or irrealis indicates that an action or state is not a fact.

 |